Preserving Privacy and Security in Federated Learning: System and Security model

-Current systems proposed to address either the poisoning attacks from users or the privacy of model updates are designed using security models that conflict each other.
-When preserving the privacy of model updates, the central server and the users are all considered as honest-but-curious (or semi-honest).
+Current systems proposed to address either the poisoning attacks from users or the privacy of model updates are designed using security models that conflict with each other.
+In fact, when preserving the privacy of model updates, the central server and the users are all considered as honest-but-curious (or semi-honest).
 However, when defending against poisoning attacks from users, the server is considered honest while the users are malicious.
-As a result, it is not trivial to merge these two approaches.
-In this section, we describe a high-level view of our solution for addressing both the poisoning attacks and model privacy.
-Then, we establish a security model combining the security models proposed in previous work on security and privacy of federated learning.